Aariq/pax-targets-ssh/README.md

 ## How it works:

-Using `tar_make_clustermq()` sends necessary data to HiperGator via SSH and spawns worker jobs using the `slurm_clustermq.tmpl` file as a template for the SLURM submission scripts for each worker.
+Using `tar_make_clustermq()` sends necessary data to the cluster via SSH and spawns worker jobs using the `slurm_clustermq.tmpl` file as a template for the SLURM submission scripts for each worker.

 The parallelization happens at the level of targets.
 In this example, a list of numeric vectors is stored as `many_vects`.